nrwl/nx/docs/shared/devkit.md

 ## Executors

-Executors act on a project commonly producing some resulting artifacts.
-The canonical example of an executor is one which builds a project for deployment.
+Executors act on a project.
+Some examples including: building projects, testing projects, serving projects.

 An executor consists of the following:

-- a schema that describes what options are available
+- a schema describing the inputs (i.e., flags, args, options).
-- the implementation which defines what is done when performing an action on a project
+- the implementation taking the inputs and acting on the project.

 ### Schema

-The executor's schema describes the inputs--what you can pass into it.
+A generator's schema describes the inputs--what you can pass into it.
+The schema is used to validate inputs, to parse args (e.g., covert strings into numbers), to set defaults, and to power the VSCode plugin.
+It is written with [JSON Schema](https://json-schema.org/).

 ```json
 {